-Compliance has been properly prepared in accordance with the issued by the Malta Listing Authority.
+In our opinion, the Statement of Compliance has been properly prepared in accordance with the requirements of the Listing Rules issued by the Malta Listing Authority.

 We have nothing to report to you in respect of the other responsibilities, as explicitly stated within the Other information section.